-5 Leadership 5 Leadership 5.1 Management commitment 5.1 Management commitment No specification, see ISO 9001 Commitment of management and top management is a very important factor for the effectiveness of the quality management system.
-Management shall provide evidence of its commitment to the development and improvement of the quality management system by, for example, being informed about the quality management system, being present at meetings where quality issues are discussed and having minutes of meetings made available. a) As set out above, the management shall demonstrate that it is taking its responsibility for a proper functioning of the quality management system. b) The management is responsible for laying down the quality policy and the quality objectives.
-See Section 5.2 on policy for a further explanation. c) The management is responsible for the implementation of the quality system on all levels in the organisation.
+5.1 Management commitment

+Commitment of management and top management is a very important factor for the effectiveness of the quality management system.
+Management shall provide evidence of its commitment to the development and improvement of the quality management system by, for example, being informed about the quality management system, being present at meetings where quality issues are discussed and having minutes of meetings made available.

+- a) As set out above, the management shall demonstrate that it is taking its responsibility for a proper functioning of the quality management system. - b) The management is responsible for laying down the quality policy and the quality objectives.
+See Section 5.2 on policy for a further explanation. - The management is responsible for the implementation of the quality system on all levels in the organisation.
 In this context, it is important that all quality functions are integrated into the existing business processes and systems.
-For example, there will be no separate document laying down quality policy and quality objectives, but quality policy and quality objectives. d) The management shall ensure that the concept of controlling risks is embedded in the organisation's thinking and working processes.
+For example, there will be no separate document laying down quality policy and quality objectives, but quality policy and quality objectives are part of the regular long-term policy plan and its associated objectives. - d) The management shall ensure that the concept of controlling risks is embedded in the organisation's thinking and working processes.
 See Section 6.1 on actions in response to risks and opportunities for a further explanation.
 The process approach sees the organisation as a set of processes.
 A business process consists of an ordered, sequential set of activities with a specific purpose.
-A distinction can be made between primary, supporting and governing processes. e) The management shall ensure that work to be carried out in agreement with customers is supported by the availability of sufficient resources, such as staff, funds, materials, IT hard- and software and buildings. f) The management shall ensure that all staff are fully aware of the fact that agreed quality standards must be met, by implementing agreed working processes.
-5.1.2 Customer focus 5.1.2 Customer focus The requirements of the primary customer (citizens in the South) are the organisation's first concern.
-In addition to this primary concern, the management sees to the identification of the requirements of the following customer groups (conditional upon services delivered): supporters, donors, major donors/financiers, companies, knowledge (and other) institutes, governments and partner organisations.
-As specification of sub a) of this ISO section, the organisation shall meet the following minimum requirements: When the organisation raises substantial funds from the Dutch general public or business community (&gt;30%), the organisation shall be:: a. in the possession of the Accreditation Requirements Dutch Charities, recognised by the Dutch Inland Revenue as an ANBI (Institution for General Benefit).
-First of all, it is important to know who IC organisations' customers are.
-This can be found under the 'Customer' entry in the Terms and definitions section of this document.
-They are also listed in the Partos 9001 column on the left.
-The requirements of customers are defined by talking to them in person and, if necessary, by conducting research.
-One way of doing this is by talking directly to representatives of the target group, to partner organisations with direct links to the target group or by means of context analysis.
-The wishes and require- ments of donors can be identified by conducting research, including market research, or by talking to them in person as well.
-Requirements of other customers are generally identified by means of consultations or by examining the grant conditions.
-One needs to remain aware that a wide supporters base is required to gain access to a range of public funds and other institutional donors (such as the National Postcode Lottery).
-Whether or not customer requirements are met can be established by comparing the actual results of the delivered services or completed projects to what was promised in contracts or communications with the customer.
-Eventually, project and programme evaluations and customer satisfaction surveys will provide information on whether results have been achieved in a proper manner.
+A distinction can be made between primary, supporting and governing processes. - e) The management shall ensure that work to be carried out in agreement with customers is supported by the availability of sufficient resources, such as staff, funds, materials, IT hard- and software and buildings. - f) The management shall ensure that all staff are fully aware of the fact that agreed quality standards must be met, by implementing agreed working processes. g to j) are self-evident.